The Alleged Russian Revival

 confirmed by the details of the siege when nearly all the chief commands were

-real complicity of the Spanish in the defeat of Malta.
-Their country was in
+the Spanish in the defeat of Malta.
+Their country was in alliance with France,

-there were only twenty-five Spanish knights in Malta, this abstention had
+twenty-five Spanish knights in Malta, this abstention had little influence on

 The loss of Malta was one of the most ignominious military surrenders in